 23. Activate Airplane Mode in low signal areas

-To activate it, simply swipe up from the bottom of your screen to open Control Center and tap on the airplane icon.
+To activate it, swipe down from the top-right corner of your screen to open Control Center and tap the airplane icon.
+You can then re-enable Wi-Fi separately if a local network is available.

 Woman carrying iPad outdoors